Balaje/MultiScaleFEM.jl/README.md

 ![](./2d_HigherOrderMS/Images/2d_patch_trian_l2.png) | ![](./2d_HigherOrderMS/Images/2d_patch_trian_l3.png) |

 The next step is to solve the saddle point problems on the meshes and then obtain the multiscale bases!

-## References

-- Målqvist, A. and Peterseim, D., 2020.
-Numerical homogenization by localized orthogonal decomposition.
-Society for Industrial and Applied Mathematics.
-- Maier, R., 2021.
-A high-order approach to elliptic multiscale problems with general unstructured coefficients.
-SIAM Journal on Numerical Analysis, 59(2), pp.1067-1089.
-- Abdulle, A. and Henning, P., 2017.
-Localized orthogonal decomposition method for the wave equation with a continuum of scales.
-Mathematics of Computation, 86(304), pp.549-587.